What to Eat at Tonghua (Linjiang Street) Night Market in Taipei

 Tonghua Street Night Market (通化街夜市), also known as Linjiang Street Night Market (臨江街觀光夜市), is considered one of the top night markets in Taipei city (along with Shilin, Raohe, Ningxia, Huaxi, and Nanjichang).

 This ones stands out for being the closest night market to Taipei 101 (see my Taipei 101 guide and best views on Taipei 101).
 But despite its proximity to the ultra-modern, ritzy shopping area around the iconic skyscraper, Tonghua Night Market retrains its reputation for traditional and classic street food items.
-It’s also not as crowded as Shilin, Ningxia, or Raohe.
+These include some of the best stinky tofu in Taiwan.

 Tonghua Night Market has four stalls that have in the past been awarded Michelin Bib Gourmand status, although none of them retained their status in the most recent edition.
 In this article, I’ll introduce those and several more, in the perfect walking route for tackling this great night market.